 How can a tired mama find you and your sleep resources?

 I recommend all Moms start here with my free Exhausted Mom’s Survival Kit.
-It walks you through the first steps of getting your baby to sleep through the night.
+It walks you through the first steps of helping your baby sleep through the night.

 I also host weekly live calls on my Facebook page answering questions sent in by exhausted parents.